smallyunet/hexo-theme-yinwang/README.md

 ### Instructions

-1. Supports multiple languages; you need to modify the blog project's `_config.yml` file:
+1. Supports multiple languages.
+To modify, change the `language` field in the blog project's `_config.yml` file.
     - en
     - zh-cn

-2. `type: tags` serves to identify the current page as a tag page.
-It currently supports `tags`, `categories`, `about`, `display`, 'micro-blog'.
-These are custom content for the theme, not in the hexo documentation.
+2. The purpose of `type: tags` is to identify the current page as a tag page.
+Currently, it supports `tags`, `categories`, `about`, `display`, and `micro-blog`.
+These are custom contents of the theme and are not documented in Hexo's official documentation.

 3. About theme configuration:
     - Path for icons is under the project's `source` folder (not the theme's source).
 Directly place `favicon.svg` into `source`.